Connect with us

 First professional game?

-For Liverpool against in the Carling Cup.
+For Liverpool against Reading in the Carling Cup.
 I remember playing and thinking it was a dream come true to play at Anfield in front of The Kop.
 We won 4-3.
 I cut my eye and needed stitches, but I kept playing and got the stitches afterwards.

 First professional goal?

-It was for against in 2008.
+It was for Yeovil against Swindon in 2008.
 It put us 2-0 up in a 3-2 win and I remember I dedicated it to Darren Way because he’d just been involved in a really bad car crash.

 He ended up retiring after the accident unfortunately.